DavidGitter/multi-app-volume-control/README.md

 *The user interface*
 ![UI](/docs/readme-pics/gui-v1.png)

 The UI consists of four sections.
-Each secetion belongs to one rotary knob that you can map your devices and applications too.
+Each section belongs to one rotary knob that you can map your devices and applications too.
 The mapped applications and devices are shown in the list of each section.
-For every section there is a dropbox that provides the available Audio-Outputs like devices and applications you can map, but also higher functions.
+For every section there is a dropbox that provides the available Audio-Outputs like devices and applications you can map, but also other functions.
 When selecting a item, it gets added to the list and is ready to be used.
-Every item has a type as bracket before the name (e.g. (Type) name-of-audio-output)
+Every item has a bracket on front of its name containing the type of it (e.g. "(Type) name-of-audio-output")
-There are currently four types:
+There are currently three types:
-- **App**: A normal application that was found on your pc like a game
+- **App**: A normal application that was found on your pc like a game or your browser
-- **Device**: A audio output device like a headphone or your speakers where you want to regulate the master volume
+- **Device**: A audio output device like a headphone or your speakers on which you want to regulate the master volume
-- **Funtion**: A complex function of MAVC that allows you to make cool stuff (like "focus" where the application you currently using is choosen as regulation target)
+- **Function**: A complex function of MAVC that allows you to make cool stuff (like "focus" where the application you currently using is choosen as regulation target)
 <p align="center">
   <img src="/docs/readme-pics/gui-sections.png" />
 </p>